What Is Mother Jones?

 Our staff reporters and contributors, not to mention our contributing artists and photographers, are award-studded and some of the very best in the business.
 You can check out our writers' bio pages and follow them on Twitter.
 (More about our award wins and other accolades here.)

 How can I keep up with your stories?

 A great way to keep regular track of MoJo is to sign up for our free weekly newsletters.
 We have four, focusing on politics, the environment, food, and culture.
 Sign up here to try out one or all four.

 Why should I give you money?

 Reporting takes resources.
 We are not a content farm or aggregators; we are shoe-leather reporters working on often hard-to-reach stories, in a skilled operation that takes talent, time, and tools.
 The in-depth stories, data dives, and cool visuals you see in Mother Jones are all built by us, for you, to inform the public debate.
 When you support Mother Jones, you are helping make our journalism happen, plain and simple.
 Thank you in advance!

 Why should I subscribe when I can read you for free?

-We believe in the power of people to spread good reporting, so we put all of our magazine content online.
-That said, you should subscribe (you can subscribe to the digital edition or Kindle edition of the magazine if you prefer).
+We believe in the power of people to spread good reporting, so we put all our magazine content online.
+That said, you should subscribe.
+(You can also subscribe to the digital edition or Kindle edition of the magazine, if you prefer.)
 Subscribing is the easiest, cheapest, best-value way to support us.
 Plus, you get to read our magazine stories ahead of those who don't subscribe, so you'll be the first to know.